 Flights: You will fly in or out of St. John’s International Airport (YYT).
 Most direct options from Boston are on Air Canada with a stop in either Halifax or Montreal.
 United also has options through Toronto.
 Total travel is 5-7 hours and can be done in one day on commercial carriers, typically with one stop in between.
 Round trip tickets run $500 to $550.

-The Boat: Tazzarin will be berthed at the Royal Newfoundland Yacht Club marina in Holyrood, about
+The Boat: Tazzarin will be berthed at the Royal Newfoundland Yacht Club marina on Conception Bay, about 20 minutes drive from downtown St. John’s.
+The yacht club has showers and a laundry facility.

-Lodging: For easy access to the boat while in the St. John’s area at the RNYC, a room for crew to use showers, laundry and kitchen will be booked at Commerford’s Ocean View Efficiency Units in Holyrood.
-However, if you want to spend a few days exploring around St. John’s, you can book a room for a night or two in the city.
+Lodging: If you want to spend a few days exploring around St. John’s, you can book a room for a night or two in the city.
 The following hotels are good options within easy walking distance of downtown St. John’s: Alt Hotel St. John’s; Sheraton Hotel Newfoundland; The Murray Premises Hotel; or the Delta Hotels by Marriott St. John’s.
 There are many other options as well.
 Rates are $140 – $170 per night.

 St. Anthony, Newfoundland: